 Safran’s critically-acclaimed memoir, FREE SPIRIT: Growing Up On the Road and Off the Grid (Hachette), about his childhood on the dark side of the Age of Aquarius, has been called a “beautiful, powerful memoir. . . reminiscent of David Sedaris’s and Augusten Burroughs’s best work: introspective, hilarious, and heartbreaking” (Publishers Weekly STARRED REVIEW) and "a remarkable account of survival despite the odds" (Kirkus Reviews).
 Safran was born to a coven of lesbian witches in a Haight-Ashbury commune.
 He spent his childhood hitchhiking, and surviving the elements and a violent alcoholic stepfather from El Salvador before finally finding his way to law school.

-Safran’s compelling story has been seen around the world on PBS, CBS, FOX, and Authors@Google, and heard on the BBC, NPR, PRX, CBS Radio and Talkline.
+Safran’s compelling story has been heard around the world on PBS, CBS, BBC, NPR, Authors@Google and Talkline.
 His essays have appeared in Salon, The Daily Beast, Huffington Post and Utne Reader.
 A sought‐after speaker, Safran has inspired audiences nationwide at literary and film festivals, universities and law schools, businesses and nonprofits.